 -

-- Breakdown of Seasonal Sales in Japan
+- About sales in Japan

-Breakdown of Seasonal Sales in Japan
+- Breakdown of seasonal sales in Japan

 The biggest sales in Japan are the winter and summer sales.
 Clothing colors and materials change according to the season, and to clear their inventory, shops will release products at discounts ahead of the next season.